authoritydmc/r/README.md

        ```
      Replace `192.168.1.100` with your server's IP address.
    - For larger organizations, set up an internal DNS record for `r.local` or your chosen hostname.
-4. **Share the base URL** (e.g., `http://r.local/`) with your team.
-Users can now access shortcuts like `http://r.local/google` from any device on the network.
+4. **Share the base URL** (e.g., `http://r.local:5000/`) with your team.
+Users can now access shortcuts like `http://r.local:5000/google` from any device on the network.
 5. **Manage shortcuts centrally:**
    - Use the dashboard to add, edit, or remove shortcuts for everyone.
-   - Optionally, set a password for deletion to prevent accidental removals.
+   - Deletion can be protected by a password if configured.
 6. **(Optional) Enable HTTPS:**
    - For extra security, consider running the app behind a reverse proxy (like Nginx) with HTTPS enabled.